UniversalDataTool/react-image-annotate/README.md

 5. Run `npm link "@starwit/react-image-annotate"` to install the package.
 It might be necessary to remove a previously installed `@starwit/react-image-annotate` package.
 Please use the same node version when using npm link and executing the application.

 Warning: if you change something in the package you have to rerun `npm run build` so that the changes will apply.

+### Notes
+Currently, there is an issue with vite-plugin-node-polyfills (0.15.0 at the time of writing), which shows many warnings while building (related to "use client").
+That is expected and will probably be fixed in the future.
+See here: https://github.com/davidmyersdev/vite-plugin-node-polyfills/issues/49